Rui517/do_profile_superblock42/README.md

 # do_profile_superblock42

+This project is for Scilab in Google Summer of Code.

 1>I did some changes in "do_compiler_superblock42.sci"file.

 2>Firstly, I changes "call_block42"function to add start,end and total time to execute time of every block in superblock.